 In 2009 at a special presentation in New York City, "Monty Python" received a BAFTA lifetime achievement Award.
 He is apparently not yet dead, but his final words will probably be “Say No More.”

-All American Speakers is a speakers bureau and booking agency providing information on booking Eric Idle for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Eric Idle speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Eric Idle for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Eric Idle speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Eric Idle, an inspirational motivational speaker. bio for Eric Idle agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Eric Idle